Is Friendlies Hospital Emergency Open after hours?

 Patients with no Medicare Card such as overseas visitors and those on visas will be required to pay the full fee.
 There are no pensioner discounts.

 Can I claim the out-of-pocket from Medicare or my private health insurer?

 No. You are not able to claim it back from Medicare.
 Most health funds don’t cover private emergency treatment but a small number do.
-Check your cover.
+Check with your health fund for details.